franknoirot/franknoirot.co/posts/11ty-data-cascade-theming.md

 </div>

 In this file we loop over each of the colors created in our `theme.js` file, which is available simply as `theme`, and create a series of CSS custom properties we can then use throughout our site.
-Just for fun I added some classes that give links a with a theme class a hover color too.
+Just for fun I added some classes that give links with a theme class a hover color too.

 Now I *include* this include into my `base.njk` template that every page inherits from.